-Freshman Year Engagement at Lynchburg College provide entering degree-seeking students with opportunities to make a successful transition to the College and to connect in meaningful ways with campus colleagues and the Lynchburg community.
-The programs include Student Orientation and Registration, Hornet Days, the Freshman Success Seminar, as well as programs for residential and commuter students.
+First-Year Engagement at Lynchburg College provides entering degree-seeking students with opportunities to make a successful transition to the College and to connect in meaningful ways with campus colleagues and the Lynchburg community.
+The programs include Student Orientation and Registration (SOAR), Hornet Days, the Freshman Success Seminar, as well as programs for residential and commuter students.